mossgreen/blog/_posts/2017-01-11-wrongly-updated-a-database.md

 ---
 layout: post
-title: What you should do after updating a table by mistake?
+title: what you should do after updating a table by mistake?
 ---

 So sorry that I falsely updated the database with the following script: